 The Minnesota Supreme Court is like our United States’ Supreme Court because it has a panel of judges that rule on matters that have to do with someone’s constitutional rights or policies and laws.
 The Minnesota State Supreme Court deals with the state constitution or laws or policies.
 Sometimes the Supreme Court will hear criminal cases on appeal when there is question on the state laws or procedures that lead to the appeal.

 The criminal cases are usually referred from the district courts of appeal.

 Federal Court deals with crimes involving violations of United States laws.
 Federal crimes include federal drug trafficking, federal tax evasion and fraud that crossed state lines and include crimes that occur on federal property as post offices or federal buildings.

 Cases involving crimes that involve the FBI or DEA or Immigration agencies are federal crimes.
 Terrorism is a federal crime.

 There are some differences in the Federal court system as compared to the Minnesota state court system.
 For example, the attorneys who work for the courts are called United States Attorneys and Federal judges are called District Court Judges (not to be confused by local state district courts).

 Federal Magistrate Judges hear the case early on, but they do not decide on the cases at a trial like the Federal District Court Judges.
 In a federal case, a grand jury is used for indictments.

-There are three U.S. Federal Judicial Districts in Georgia.
+There is one U.S. Federal Judicial District in Minnesota.